By Poulomi Das Oct. 16, 2017

 Mahinder Watsa is the unlikely star of Vaishali Sinha’s riveting documentary Ask The Sexpert, which borrows its name from his widely popular column appearing daily in Mumbai Mirror.
 The bespectacled nonagenarian is India’s foremost authority on matters of sexual health, at a time when the country, riding high on soaring doses of morality, still shies away from openly discussing it.

-Watsa, India’s favourite neighbourhood agony uncle, has been conscientiously responding to a motley smattering of queries in his sex column for the last 15 years.
+Watsa, India’s favourite neighbourhood agony uncle, has been conscientiously responding to a motley smattering of queries in his sex column for over two decades.
 The questions he receives range from the mundane to the downright bizarre – ones that have been glowingly advertised in numerous listicles, and have led to conspiracy theories about him being fictitious, and them being made up to titillate.
 But the man behind the byline is not just real, he also answers the most ludicrous inquisitions with absolute seriousness served with a dollop of humour.

 His answers are precise and littered with words like “vagina”, “masturbation”, “oral sex”, and “condoms” that don’t just normalise the completely natural act of sexual intercourse, but also set him apart as the one of the very few practitioners who refuses to beat around the bush or seek refuge in innuendos while talking about human desire.
 In discussing matters usually veiled in privacy with an unashamed openness, Dr Watsa has been surprisingly efficacious in normalising sex to an extent that makes people feel soothed enough to talk about it publicly with him.